HomerReid/meep_adjoint/docs/index.rst

-.. include Preamble.rst
+.. include:: Preamble.rst

 ***********************************************************************************
-:py:mod:`meep_adjoint`: A python module for adjoint sensitivity analysis in MEEP
+:mod:`meep_adjoint`: A python module for adjoint sensitivity analysis in MEEP
 ***********************************************************************************
 This is the root of the documentation tree for :py:mod:`meep_adjoint`.
 Jump directly to the module-wide :ref:`TableOfContents` below,